-Five types of checks (Durre et al., 2010) are adopted for the quality control of temperature.

-- 1. Integrity checks.
+- Five types of checks (Durre et al., 2010) are adopted for the quality control of temperature. - 1.
+Integrity checks.
 The first type of integrity check is a duplication check to identify duplicated records for time series in different time periods.
 The second type of integrity check includes the streak check to identify consecutive identical values and the frequent-value check to identify close but not necessarily consecutive identical values.
-The world record exceedance check sets lower (-89.4 °C) and upper (57.7 °C) bounds of temperature. - 2.
-Outlier checks.
-These include the gap check that examines the frequency distributions for all calendar months and the climatological outlier check that is based on the traditional z score (e.g., Hubbard and You, 2005). - 3.
-Internal and temporal consistency checks, including the iterative temperature consistency check.
-These ensure some inherent relationships are abided (e.g., T{min} cannot be larger than T{max}).
-The spike/dip check identifies temperatures which deviate from previous and following days by at least 25°.
-The lagged temperature range check identifies abnormally large differences between T{min} and T{max} during a 3 d time window. - 4.
-Spatial consistency checks, including the regression check and the spatial corroboration check.
+The world record exceedance check sets lower (-89.4°C) and upper (57.7°C) bounds of temperature. - 688 2.
+Outlier checks, including the gap check that examines the frequency distributions for all calendar months, and the climatological outlier check that is based on the traditional z-score (e.g., Hubbard and You, 2005). - 690 3.
+Internal and temporal consistency checks, including the iterative temperature consistency check, to ensure some 691 inherent relationships are abided (e.g., T{min} cannot be larger than T{max}); the spike/dip check, identifies 692 temperatures which deviate from previous and following days by at least 25°C; and the lagged temperature range 693 check, which identifies abnormally large differences between T{min} and T{max} during a 3-day time window. - Spatial consistency checks, including the regression check and the spatial corroboration check.
 The regression check builds regression relationships between temperature at the target location and selected nearby stations to determine whether temperature at the target station should be flagged according to regression residuals and standardized residuals.
-The spatial corroboration check flags temperature at the target station if the value deviates far from the temperature at neighboring stations. - 5.
-Extreme mega consistency checks.
-These ensure that certain relationships hold for the entire record of stations.
-For example, T{max} cannot be higher than the lowest T{min} for the calendar month, and vice versa.

-For precipitation, quality control strategies are from three studies.
-The first part is similar to temperature but does not include the third type of checks (internal and temporal consistency checks).
+The spatial corroboration check flags temperature at the target station if the value deviates far from the temperature at neighboring stations. - 699 5.
+Extreme megaconsistency checks to ensure that certain relationships hold for the entire records of stations.
+For example, T{max} cannot be higher than the lowest T{min} for the calendar month, and vice versa. - For precipitation, quality control strategies are from three studies.
+The first part is similar with temperature, but does not include the third type of checks (internal and temporal consistency checks).
 The second part is from Hamada et al. (2011).

 - 1. Repetition checks.
-The nonzero check identifies constant daily values (> 10 mm d^{-1}) that occur for more than 4d.
-The zero check compares the annual zero-precipitation frequency with its climatological value to spot unusual frequencies of zero. - 2.
+The non-zero check identifies constant daily values (> 10 mm d-1) that occur for more than four days.
+The zero check compares the annual zero-precipitation frequency with its climatological value to spot unusual frequencies of zero. - 707 2.
 Duplicated monthly or sub-monthly record check.
-The temporal CC and the number of days with equal precipitation are used to identify whether 2 different months have the same records caused by human errors.

-G. Tang et al.: SCDNA

-- 3. Z-score-based outlier check.
-Daily precipitation is flagged if its difference with the mean value from precipitation within a 15 d window of all years is larger than 9 SDs.
-This step is repeated until no outlier is identified. - 4.
-Spatiotemporally isolated value check.
-Extremely large precipitation is identified in both space and time based on the percentiles of precipitation differences between the target station and neighboring stations within a radius of 400 km.

-The third part is from Beck et al. (2019).

-- 1. The empirical criterion is based on the fraction of days without precipitation (fD).
+The temporal CC and the number of days with equal precipitation are used to identify whether two different months have the same records caused by human errors. - Z-score-based outlier check.
+Daily precipitation is flagged if its difference with the mean value from precipitation within a 15-day window of all years is larger than nine standard deviations.
+This step is repeated until no outlier is identified. - Spatiotemporally isolated value check.
+Extremely large precipitation is identified in both space and time based on the percentiles of precipitation differences between the target station and neighboring stations within a radius of 400 km. - 715 The third part is from Beck et al. (2019). - 1.
+Empirical criterion based on the fraction of days without precipitation (fD).
 This was designed to identify the long series of erroneous zero precipitation contained in GSOD station records.
-However, we found that this criterion misidentifies some acceptable records in GHCN-D. Therefore, the fD-based check is only implemented for GSOD. - 2.
-Stations with fewer than 15 unique values or more than 99.5 % dry records ($< 0.5 \text{ mm d}^{-1}$) are discarded.
+However, we found that this criterion misidentifies some acceptable records in GHCN-D. Therefore, the fD-based check is only implemented for GSOD. - 719 2.
+Discarding stations with fewer than 15 unique values or more than 99.5% dry records (<0.5 mm d-1).

-Supplement.
-The supplement related to this article is available online at: https://doi.org/10.5194/essd-12-2381-2020-supplement.

-Author contributions.
-GT and MC designed the study.
-GT collected data, performed the analyses, and wrote the paper.
-AN and AW helped design the framework and collect part of the data of the original databases.
-SP and VV helped determine the methodology and perform analysis on results.
-PW contributed to the design of infilling strategies and evaluation of the dataset.
-All authors contributed to data analysis, discussions about the methods and results, and paper improvement.

-Competing interests.
-The authors declare that they have no conflict of interest.

-Acknowledgements.
-The authors appreciate the extensive efforts from the developers of the ground and reanalysis datasets to make their products available.
-We thank chief editor Jens Klump and topical editor Scott Stevens for the handling of this paper and two anonymous referees for providing helpful feedback on the paper.
-The authors also thank Zenodo (https://zenodo.org/, last access: 29 September 2020) for publishing our dataset as open access to users.

-Financial support.
-This research has been supported by the Canada First Research Excellence Fund (Global Water Futures).

-Review statement.
-This paper was edited by Scott Stevens and reviewed by two anonymous referees.